 Q. Are Vitamin C serums really a waste of time?

 There are some good quality vitamin C products around, so to say they are a waste of time in general wouldn’t be fair… However because vitamin C is such a volatile molecule it requires not only the right extraction but the right handling and storage.

 And like anything in skin care it requires a decent amount of potency to actually do anything – a lot of over-the-counter serums and moisturizers are nothing more than expensive hydrating products.

 But, vitamin C does have excellent skin benefits, especially for anti aging as it brightens and tightens.
 So it can be very worthwhile to make your own serum, which ensures potency, quality and control (and is usually much less expensive).
-See this article for an easy how-to >

 Q. The skin on my body is rough and dry.